legendu-net/blog/docs/drafts/2025/12/tips-on-toolbx/index.md

 1. [toolbox @ GitHub](https://github.com/containers/toolbox)
-   contains a [images directory](https://github.com/containers/toolbox/tree/main/images) which was the source code of container `quay.io/*-toolbox` images.
+   contains a [images directory](https://github.com/containers/toolbox/tree/main/images) which was the source code of podman/toolbx images `quay.io/*-toolbox`.
    However,
-   it is deprecated and I'm not sure where the latest source code is for `quay.io/*-toolbox` images.
+   it is deprecated and I'm not sure where the latest source code is for images `quay.io/*-toolbox`.

 1. [](#universal-blue-atomic-linux-distributions)
    has its own customized podman/toolbx images `ghcr.io/ublue-os/*-toolbox`